cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-2.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

 As you can see, we're using the `cyclic-dynamodb` library to create a programmable instance of our database.
-That's a convenience library used to facilitate the communication with our database using simple JavaScript code.
+That's a convenience library used to facilitate communication with our database using simple JavaScript code.
 We're also extracting the `CYCLIC_DB` environment variable that we set earlier using `process.env`.

 Let's move back into our route handler to finally make some use of this `bikesCollection` object: